qwc-services/qwc-data-service/README.md

 QWC Data Service v2
 ===================

-Edit spatial features of datasets via GeoJSON.
+Edit spatial and unlocated features of datasets via GeoJSON.

 **v2** (WIP): add support for multitenancy and replace QWC Config service with static config and permission files.